Which institution holds the most shares in Duke Energy Corporation (DUK)

 Sponsored

-The stock witnessed a -0.56% loss in the last 1 month and extending the period to 3 months gives it a -1.17%, and is 2.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.10% over the week and 1.55% over the month.
+The stock witnessed a -1.54% loss in the last 1 month and extending the period to 3 months gives it a 8.25%, and is -0.89% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.73% over the week and 1.64% over the month.

 Duke Energy Corporation (DUK) Analyst Forecasts